Free baggage rules at Lufthansa

 Exceptions for Economy Class

-Which baggage regulations apply to checked baggage in the case of journeys operated by several airlines?*
+Which free baggage regulations apply to checked baggage in the case of journeys operated by several airlines?*

-When booking a journey with several airlines the baggage regulations of the airline which flies the most significant route of the journey (usually the longest route geographically) and under whose flight number this route has been booked apply.
+When booking a journey with several airlines the free baggage regulations of the airline which flies the most significant route of the journey (usually the longest route geographically) and which actually operates the flight apply.
 For these purposes it is irrelevant which airline actually operates the flight.

 The baggage regulations apply in each case up until the moment you break the journey for more than 24 hours (make a stopover).